 What if you stopped doing things from the point of “proving”?
 What if you also stopped assuming you know what everyone else is thinking and simply live your life from the point of being, and of honouring and trusting that you ARE experiencing what you’re experiencing, that you are living YOUR truth.

 You don’t need to prove anything to anyone, least of all yourself.

-Do you spend a lot of time “proving” yourself?
 If you KNEW that you didn’t have to prove yourself, what would you do differently in your life?

 With all of my love,

 PS: If you’re ready to let go of proving yourself, but aren’t sure how to go about it, join me for a conversation -x-